nballenger/NotesRepo/Raw/Languages_Programming/Python/NotesOn_ParallelProgrammingWithPython.md

 * GIL can result in a CPU bound environment in thread based applications
 * If you need threaded applications, consider writing that part in C.

-## Chapter 2: Designing Paralle Algorithms
+## Chapter 2: Designing Parallel Algorithms

 * Covers:
     * Divide and conquer